Aduda-Shem/Task-Line/README.md

 ### Persistent Data

-- Data is saved to localStorage to ensure it persists across page reloads.
+- Data is saved to localStorage & IndexedDB to ensure it persists across page reloads.

 ## Sample Views